polarfire-soc/apps/linux_applications/Source/Accessing_shared_LPDDR4_from_Fabric/Readme.md

 ![](./images/Libero_dis.png)

-The pre-built Linux image includes the following customization to access the uncached LPDDR4 region from user space.
+The Microchip PolarFire SoC Yocto BSP includes the following support to access the uncached LPDDR4 region from user space.

+- User application to perform data transfers from LSRAM to LPDDR4 using uio-dev node (/dev/uio).
 - A device tree node (uio-generic) is added for LSRAM and uncached LPDDR4 memory addresses in the device tree file.
 - A device tree node (uio-generic) is added for DMA Controller memory address in the device tree file.
 - A driver for Fabric DMA controller is added in the uio framework to handle DMA interrupt.
 - UIO framework with DMA support is enabled in the Linux configuration file (defconfig).
-- User application performs data transfers from LSRAM to LPDDR4 using uio-dev node (/dev/uio).

-The following table lists the addresses and sizes included in device tree nodes based on AC489 Libero design.
+The following table lists the addresses and sizes included in device tree nodes based on ICICLE Kit Reference Design.

 | Component | Start Addr | Size |
 | --- | --- | --- |